Nutmeg Review ReviewOpen Account

 Using Nutmeg’s robo-advisor service as a passive investor seems pleasantly straightforward.
 You start by answering some questions about your investment preferences and goals using either Nutmeg’s web-based account interface or its mobile app so that the software can assess your risk level.

-New investors at Nutmeg need to have a minimum initial deposit of £100 ready to set up a Stocks and Shares Lifetime Individual Savings Account (LISA).
+New investors need to have a minimum initial deposit of £100 ready to set up a Stocks and Shares Lifetime Individual Savings Account (LISA).
 If you prefer to set up a stocks and shares ISA, a general investment account (GIA) and/or a personal pension account, then you will need at least £500 to get started at Nutmeg.

-Nutmeg offers socially-responsible investing among the options it gives clients.
+Offers socially-responsible investing among the options it gives clients.
 Such portfolios or “pots” feature social, environmental and governance (ESG) scoring so you can see how your investments match up to your values.

 What did our traders think after reviewing the key criteria?